EMF Meters

 To take EMF measurements in and around your home, you will need four different instruments to accurately measure the four different EMFs that the building biology profession recognizes:

-The four levels of concern are “No anomalie,” Slight anomalie,” “Severe anomalie,” and “Extreme anomalie.”
-Since these standards are quite stringent for the vast majority of our clients, including most electrically hypersensitive (EHS) people, we feel comfortable getting most of our clients out of the “Severe concern” range.
-Only the most highly EHS people need to try to achieve getting into the “No concern” level, a goal that is generally not easy or is impossible to reach.
+The four levels of concern are “No anomaly,” Slight anomaly,” “Severe anomaly,” and “Extreme anomaly.”
+Since these standards are quite stringent for the vast majority of our clients, including some of our electrically hypersensitive (EHS) clients, we feel comfortable getting most of our clients out of the “Severe concern” range.
+Only the most highly EHS people need to try to achieve getting beyond the “Slight concern” level into the “No concern” level, a goal that is generally not easy or is sometimes impossible to reach.
+We do the best we can with each home.

-To download and print out the building biology safe exposure guidelines, click here.
 Generally speaking, the safe levels we try to achieve are less than:

 These are the ideals.
 It will be a challenge to achieve these safe levels in some circumstances, and easy to achieve them in others.
 I discuss how we can help you do that after describing the meters and instruments used for each type of EMF.

-Oram Miller’s EMF Meter Package from LessEMF
+Oram Miller’s EMF Meter Package from LessEMF (and Safe Living Technologies for their Safe & Sound Pro II RF Meter)

-In collaboration with Sean at LessEMF in New York, I have created a group of EMF meters that provide a very good measure of each type of EMF that the building biology profession recognizes.
+In collaboration with Sean at LessEMF in New York, I have created a group of three EMF meters that provide a very good measure of each type of EMF that the building biology profession recognizes.
 These are not the most inexpensive meters available, but I chose them because they will provide reliable, easy, repeatable assessments of the levels of these potential hidden sources of ill health in your home and help insure the safety of your living and work environment.
 If you can afford them, these are the meters that I ideally recommend for the person who wants to hire me for a long distance EMF evaluation of your home (when a local building building biologist is not available).

 If you already have certain meters, you may want to upgrade (depending upon how well the meter you have measures the EMFs that we consider to be important) or just get the meters you don’t already have.